sisense/graphql2rest/README.md

 ```
 ## Benefits

- - GraphQL2REST allows creating a truly RESTful API that might be very different than the original, unchanged GraphQL API, without writing a single line of code.
+ - GraphQL2REST lets you create a truly RESTful API that might be very different than the original, unchanged GraphQL API, without writing a single line of code.

  - The resulting REST API enjoys the built-in data validation provided by GraphQL due to its strong type system.
-Executing a REST API call with missing or incorrect parameters will automatically result in an informative error provided by GraphQL (which can be custom formatted to look like REST).
+Executing a REST API call with missing or incorrect parameters automatically results in an informative error provided by GraphQL (which can be custom formatted to look like REST).

  - An old REST API can be migrated to a new GraphQL API gradually, by first building the GraphQL API and using GraphQL2REST to generate a REST API on top of it, seamlessly.
 That new REST API will have the same interface as the old one, and the new implementation can then be tested, endpoints migrated in stages, until a full migration to the underlying GraphQL API takes place.